 How does Uber package delivery work for drivers?

-For drivers, the program works the same way it does for other levels of driving.
+For an Uber Connect driver, the program works the same way it does for other levels of driving.
 Drivers select on the app whether they want to accept Uber Connect deliveries.
 This is done on the Driver Preferences tab.
 If they so choose, the app gives them Uber Connect requests in their area according to the algorithm, similar to deliveries.
-Drivers follow the instructions as far as picking up deliveries and announcing their arrival.
+Uber Connect drivers follow the instructions as far as picking up deliveries and announcing their arrival.

 Did Uber Connect make a difference in Uber driver pay?

 That’s a tough call.
 Uber has yet to release numbers related specifically to income from Uber Connect, either in terms of gross earnings made by Uber, or earnings realized by drivers.

 Like ridesharing services from Uber, Uber Connect driver pay is determined by mileage and time; however, the rates are not the same as the Uber rate card for ridesharing.
 As of this writing, we were unable to confirm any info on driver compensation for Uber Connect.